anbilly19/-fsf_2019_screening_task2/README.md

 ## Usage

-Keep all files in same folder and run main_app.py like any other python file.
+Keep all files in same folder and double click main_app.py to run.

 Load a CSV file from File-->Load CSV example format shown in _test.csv_.